userfrosting/learn/pages/05.sprinkles/01.introduction/docs.md

 #### Admin

 The `admin` sprinkle contains the routes, templates, and controllers to implement the administrative user management interface, as well as the group, role, and permission management interfaces.

-`root` is a special theme Sprinkle, used to provide some cosmetic styling for the root user account.

 Now that we're familiar with the basic concept, let's dig into the [contents of a Sprinkle](/sprinkles/contents)!